Procurement Document Library / Doc Set 2026

 Q.Should I share the RFP publicly or only with invited vendors?+

 A.For most procurements, invite 5 to 7 pre-qualified vendors directly.
-Public posting works for government RFPs or when you want maximum competition, but it increases evaluation workload by 3 to 5x.
-A 2024 NIGP survey found that public RFPs received an average of 23 responses versus 6 for invited-only, with evaluation time rising from 40 hours to 160 hours.
+Public posting works for government RFPs or when you want maximum competition, but it sharply increases evaluation workload because you receive far more responses to read and score.
 Pre-qualification through an RFI process lets you cast a wide net first and then narrow to qualified vendors for the actual RFP.

 Q.How long should an RFP be?+

 A.Most effective RFPs run 5 to 15 pages.
-Under 5 pages typically lacks enough detail for vendors to price accurately, leading to change orders that average 23% of the original contract value (Construction Industry Institute).
+Under 5 pages typically lacks enough detail for vendors to price accurately, which invites costly change orders later.
 Over 15 pages often piles on unnecessary detail that discourages smaller, more agile vendors.
 Sweet spots: technology 8 to 12 pages, construction 12 to 15 pages including specs, professional services 6 to 10 pages.

 Q.Should I accept late proposals?+

 A.No.
 Late proposals undermine fairness and expose your organization to protest risk.
-The Federal Acquisition Regulation (FAR 15.208) allows late proposals only if received before award and the delay was caused by government mishandling.
+The Federal Acquisition Regulation (FAR 15.208) treats a proposal received after the deadline as late, to be considered only if it arrives before award and the delay was caused by government mishandling.
 In private-sector procurement, the standard practice is a hard deadline with no exceptions.
 State this clearly in Section 8.
 A vendor that misses the proposal deadline is signaling how they will handle project deadlines.

 Q.Should price be the highest weighted evaluation criterion?+

 A.Not usually.
-The 2025 Deloitte CPO Survey found that organizations weighting price above 30% experienced 40% more project failures than those weighting technical approach and experience higher.
+Over-weighting price tends to select vendors who cut corners on technical approach and team quality, which raises the risk of a failed or over-running project.
 A balanced rubric typically weights Technical Approach 25 to 35%, Relevant Experience 20 to 25%, Cost 15 to 25%, Team 10 to 15%, Timeline 5 to 10%.
 The exception is commodity purchases where specs are completely fixed.

 Q.How many vendors should I invite to an RFP?+